archlinux/aur/README.md

 - O3 optimization (can be disabled)
 - Enabled the use of all CPU cores for compilation
 - Disabled NUMA by default
+- Choose your PER_VMA_LOCK settings from standard or none (standard is default)
-- Choose your tickrate HZ from 1000, 500, 300, 250, and 100.
+- Choose your tickrate HZ from 1000, 500, 300, 250, or 100.
 (500 is default)
-- Choose your tickrate handling from tickless, idle, and constant (tickless is default)
+- Choose your tickrate handling from tickless, idle, or constant (tickless is default)
-- Choose your Preemption Model from preemptible, voluntary, and server (preemptible is default)
+- Choose your Preemption Model from preemptible, voluntary, or server (preemptible is default)

 ## Misc. changes